NEW: Lawyer: Testimony about the killings of dozens of teenagers "will be toughest day"

 The trial is expected to last up to 10 weeks.

 Breivik testified Tuesday and Wednesday after declaring Monday that he had carried out the massacre but was not guilty because the killings had been necessary.
+He was allowed to read a prepared statement in court Tuesday, taking considerably longer than the 30 minutes he was allotted.

 “He thinks that it won’t have any effect if he is considered insane,” Lippestad said.

-Experts have given different opinions about Breivik's sanity, which will be a factor in determining what punishment he receives if convicted.
+Experts have given different opinions about Breivik’s sanity, which will be a factor in determining what punishment he receives if convicted.
 Sentencing options could include imprisonment or confining him to a mental facility.
+Norway does not have the death penalty.

 His testimony is not being broadcast due to a court ruling.